-- Students enrolled in 15-week courses may add additional 15- week courses to their schedule through the third week of the semester with College approval.
+- Students enrolled in 15-week courses may add additional 15-week courses to their schedule through the third week of the semester with College approval.
 Students are responsible for any additional tuition charges that may be incurred as a result of adding credits based on the change.
-A student who is enrolled in 15-week courses, who desires to drop a 15week course after the third week of the semester (outside the refund period) and add another course will be responsible for tuition charges if the number of registered credits, including the dropped course, exceeds 18. - Students enrolled in 7-week and 8-week may add additional courses in their current 15-week semester only if the course has not yet begun, they have been actively enrolled from the beginning of the semester, and are responsible for any additional tuition charges based on the change. - Students who unregister from a course may be eligible for a portion of their refund based on total registered credits remaining.
+A student who is enrolled in 15-week courses, who desires to drop a 15week course after the third week of the semester (outside the refund period) and add another course will be responsible for tuition charges if the number of registered credits, including the dropped course, exceeds 18. - Students enrolled in 7-week and 8-week may add additional courses in their current 15-week semester only if the course has not yet begun, they have been actively enrolled from the beginning of the semester, and are responsible for any additional tuition charges based on the change.

+Students who unregister from a course may be eligible for a portion of their refund based on total registered credits remaining.

 Before dropping a course, students are strongly advised to speak with their Student Services Advisor to understand the academic and financial ramifications associated with dropping a course.
+The Course Tuition Refund Policy in the Financial Services section of the University Policy Handbook outlines the refund schedule for dropped courses.